fatedier/frp/README.md

 ### Connection Pool

-By default, frps send message to frpc for create a new connection to backward service when getting an user request.If a proxy's connection pool is enabled, there will be a specified number of connections pre-established.
+By default, frps sends a message to frpc to create a new connection to the backward service when getting a user request.
+If a proxy's connection pool is enabled, there will be a specified number of connections pre-established.

 This feature is fit for a large number of short connections.